-John is an Associate at.
+John is a Senior Associate at.
 Prior to joining the firm, John practiced law in an extensive variety of areas, ranging from supplying insurers expert legal representation in civil litigation, to winning benefits for the disabled in Social Security administrative hearings, to being the general counsel of a startup company in Omaha, NE.
 This wide berth of experience gives John the adaptability and resourcefulness needed to help clients navigate the world of government contracts, be it on a transactional basis or in litigation.

 At Washington University School of Law, John excelled in all areas of study, graduating with cum laude honors.
 He further served as an editor on the school’s prestigious Jurisprudence Review, was a member of the school’s appellate clinic that won a case at the Sixth Circuit Court of Appeals and worked during school as a law clerk for Judge Richard Webber in the Eastern District of Missouri.
 John received his B.A. from the University of Nebraska-Lincoln, where he majored in economics and minored in political science.